Annosz/StardewValleyModdingGuide/README.md

 - :heart: [Elle's Barn Animal Replacements](https://www.nexusmods.com/stardewvalley/mods/1960): When you install it, you have to select a style for each animal you want to replace.
 For reference, see the images on the Nexus page, and copy only the one folder that you selected into the *Mods* folder of your game.
 - :heart: [Elle's Coop Animal Replacements](https://www.nexusmods.com/stardewvalley/mods/1962): When you install it, you have to select a style for each animal you want to replace.
 For reference, see the images on the Nexus page, and copy only the one folder that you selected into the *Mods* folder of your game.
 - :heart: [Elle's Horse Replacements](https://www.nexusmods.com/stardewvalley/mods/1963): When you install it, you have to select a style for each animal you want to replace.
 For reference, see the images on the Nexus page, and copy only the one folder that you selected into the *Mods* folder of your game.
-- :heart: [Elle's Critter and Butterfly Replacements (Content Patcher)](https://www.nexusmods.com/stardewvalley/mods/1965): When you install it, you have to select a style for each animal you want to replace.
-For reference, see the images on the Nexus page, and copy only the one folder that you selected into the *Mods* folder of your game.
+- :heart: [Elle's Critter and Butterfly Replacements (Content Patcher)](https://www.nexusmods.com/stardewvalley/mods/1965): Recolors butterflies, critters, etc. You don't have to choose from different versions, you can install the whole pack.
 - :green_heart: [Elle's Dirt and Cliff Recolor (Content Patcher)](https://www.nexusmods.com/stardewvalley/mods/1966): Recolor for dirt and cliffs.
 - :green_heart: [Bathhouse Hot Spring - Content Patcher](https://www.nexusmods.com/stardewvalley/mods/3110): A totally new style for the bathhouse.
 - :green_heart: [Darker wood and gold craftables](https://www.nexusmods.com/stardewvalley/mods/687): Gives a darker color to wooden craftables.